 - 83 minutes = 6 units

-Even if you’re working with more than one person, it’s possible to bill for one-on-one services.
-CMS allows direct one-on-one minutes to “occur continuously (15 minutes straight), or in notable episodes (for example, 10 minutes now, 5 minutes later).”
+Even if you’re working with more than one person, it is possible to bill for one-on-one services if you follow the guidelines in Medicare’s above-listed definition of one-on-one time.
 However, each individual therapy episode “should be of a sufficient length of time to provide the appropriate skilled treatment in accordance with each patient’s plan of care.”
-Here’s how CMS explains it:
+Here’s an example of a billing scenario, as adapted from this APTA resource:

 Let’s say you work with three patients—for the sake of this post, we’ll call them Moe, Larry, and Curly—over one 45-minute period.
 Each patient receives 8 minutes of direct one-on-one contact with you for the first 24 minutes.
 Then, you work directly with Moe for an additional 10 minutes, Larry for 5 minutes, and Curly for 6 minutes.
 So, the total amount of direct one-on-one time for each patient is: